-The Business and Financial Analytics Concentration prepares you to be a partner in creating value for your chosen organization.
+The Financial Analysis Concentration prepares you to be a partner in creating value for your chosen organization.
 For many organizations the most important assets it controls are people and information.
 Yet these organizations have more information than they can successfully utilize, while global competition makes their future appear more uncertain.

 The emerging area of Analytics is focused on using business data to examine what already happened, to determine or predict what will happen, and to explore or model what should happen.
 Large amounts of data are increasingly available in organizations and effective leaders are able to harness that data, transfer it into information and ultimately, meaningful action.